hideodaikoku/silent-valley/content/blog/06-typhoon/index.md

 **the_pilot** laughed.

 > HO HO HO.
-WEST!
-YOU MUST GO WEST, he pointed his stick haphazardly to his right.
+NORTH!
+YOU MUST GO NORTH, he pointed his stick haphazardly to his right.

 **the_hemingway** rose up above the clearing in the trees.